Start the new year with Math activities that engage all students, promote growth, and help students feel that they’re getting a fresh start.

-By first providing concrete (hands-on) experiences that help students understand the math behind symbols and equations, you’ll see that more students can stay engaged with practice problems when they are required to do paper-pencil practice.
+By first providing concrete (hands-on) experiences that help students understand the math behind symbols and equations, you’ll see that more students can stay engaged with practice problems later, when they are required to do paper-pencil practice.

 Hands-on activities not only lead to stronger student engagement, they help students reset their math mindsets.